Medical conditions that may complicate having your tooth pulled.

 20) Radiotherapy patients.

-Patients whose treatment includes irradiation of their head and neck have an increased risk of experiencing complications with bone healing (osteoradionecrosis) and infection following extractions.
+Patients whose medical treatment has included irradiation of their head and neck have an increased risk of experiencing complications with bone healing (osteoradionecrosis) and infection following extractions.

 Case management frequently includes the use of pre and post-treatment antibiotic therapy, if available, hyperbaric oxygen therapy, and close monitoring of the patient’s postoperative healing progress.
 These cases are usually best handled by an oral surgeon.